 Napa has hundreds of tiny producers but not to many as small as Seek.
 They currently focus on three wines, their estate Cabernet Sauvignon and two wines sourced from some of their Howell Mountain neighboring vineyards, a Cabernet Franc, and a Zinfandel.
 Each of these wines is produced in quantities of about 50 cases.
 Conveniently their grapes don’t have to travel far – they are made at a winery owned by one of their nearby neighbors.

-The size of their vineyard and production is ideal for both Gerald and Barbara.
+The size of their vineyard and production is ideal for both Gerard and Barbara.
 150 cases produced annually is a number they can sell direct and do not have to hire distributors or seek out retail or restaurant placement.
 And their vineyard is certainly of a manageable size – the vine rows are located directly outside their door just a few feet away.
 Both enjoy working in the vineyard helping with pre-pruning, tractor work and other activities as the seasons change.

-The 2013 Estate Cabernet Sauvignon shows sweet spices on the nose (oak and sandalwood) and a hint of chocolate and blackberry.
+The 2013 Seek Estate Cabernet Sauvignon shows sweet spices on the nose (oak and sandalwood) and a hint of chocolate and blackberry.
 This wine drinks very smoothly – it is mountain fruit but with more of the softness that you might expect of valley floor grown fruit.
 A lingering dustiness of tannins along with notes of black cherry and blackberry show on the finish.
 Very food friendly.

-The 2014 Zinfandel shows more red fruit then dark fruit on the bouquet, red licorice with a bit of currant and cranberry aromas.
+The 2015 Seek Zinfandel shows more red fruit then dark fruit on the bouquet, red licorice with a bit of currant and cranberry aromas.
 This wine was just bottled at the time of our tasting and took some time for the bouquet to really start showing.
 This is a balanced Zinfandel on the palate – with notes of pepper, a slight dustiness but mostly flavorful fruit.
 One can taste the sweetness of the fruit rather then any residual sugar.